MonetDBSolutions/squll/README.md

 the queries acceptable for execution.
 Either queries for a specific project are ran, or even specific experiments within a project.
-The most generous way is to accept any task, as indicated with the pseudo project 'all' and pseudo experiment 'all'.
+The most generous way is to accept any task, as indicated with the pseudo project '*' and pseudo experiment '*'.

 Once started, it continuously requests queries from the SQLscalpel server to contribute with execution times (in ms) of a number of runs.